rivt-info/rivtinfo.github.io/docs/_sources/rivt.md.txt

 *import rivtlib.rivtapi as rv*

-which exposes the single-letter API functions referred to as: repo, insert, values and tools.
+which exposes the single-letter API functions repo, insert, values and tools.
 Each function takes a triple quoted string as argument.

 <pre style="background:  #cfdde2">
-rv.R(str) - repository and report information
-rv.I(str) - static text, images, tables and math rv.V(str) - equations
+rv.R(str) - repo: repository and report information rv.I(str) - insert: static text, images and tables rv.V(str) - values: equations
-rv.T(str) - Python functions and scripts
+rv.T(str) - tools: Python functions and scripts
 </pre>

 When running in an IDE (e.g. VSCode), functions may be run individually